 Intensive properties do not depend on the size or amount of material.
-Examples include molecular weight, density, and freezing point.
+Examples include molecular weight and freezing point.

 Extensive properties are dependent on the size or amount of material.
-Examples include mass, volume, and number of atoms.
+Examples include mass and volume.

 Density

 You will determine the density of a cylindrical solid and of a liquid, use density to identify a material and determine the thickness of an aluminum foil.